tashok67/project/README.md

 # project
-This is for getting Idea
+This is for getting Idea:

+THIS IS USING TO GET IDEAD